 1. Work with your garden's boundaries

-Top tip: Building regulations state that a garden boundary, fence, wall or thick hedge should not exceed two metres in height.
+Top tip: Building regulations in the UK state that a garden boundary, fence, wall or thick hedge should not exceed two metres in height.
 You may also need to check boundary laws in your area elsewhere.

 2. Balance evergreens and deciduous options